How can understanding communication styles & ego states help solve communication conflicts at work?

-His theory, which is 59 years old, suggests that we react to confrontation, management and authority through one of three ego states.
+His theory suggests that we react to confrontation, management and authority through one of three ego states.

 Let's delve deeper: